k64ret/k64-rom-decompressors/README.md

 `"input_file.z64"` `"output_file.z64"`

 For the decompressed ROM to function properly, you may need to update the CRC afterwards.
-In more extreme cases (Castlevania 64), further modifications to the ROM may be necessary.
+In more extreme cases (such as with Castlevania 64), further modifications to the ROM may be necessary.
 To compress the ROM back, run the k64_compress script instead, again with the same arguments as above.

 ## Credits
 - Fluvian and [@LiquidCat64](https://github.com/LiquidCat64)